 God's Gospel will be brought to fulfillment by the Lord Himself at the end of this age.

 We believe in the personal, glorious, and bodily return of our Lord Jesus Christ with His holy angels, when He will exercise His role as final Judge, and His kingdom will be consummated.
-We believe in the bodily resurrection of both the just and the unjust—the unjust to judgment and eternal conscious punishment in hell, as our Lord Himself taught, and the just to eternal blessedness in the presence of Him who sits on the throne and of the Lamb, in the new heaven and the new earth, the home of righteousness.
+We believe in the bodily resurrection of both the just and the unjust—the unjust to eternal judgment for sin, as our Lord Himself taught, and the just to eternal blessedness in the presence of Him who sits on the throne and of the Lamb, in the new heaven and the new earth, the home of righteousness.
 On that day the church will be presented faultless before God by the obedience, suffering and triumph of Christ, all sin purged and its wretched effects forever banished.
 God will be all in all and His people will be enthralled by His holiness, and everything will be to the praise of His glorious grace.

 (Matt.
 24:29-31, 36-51, 25:31-46; Lk.
 12:35-48,16:19-31; 2 Pet.
 3:1-13; Rev. 20:11-15, 21:1-8, 22:6-21)